scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[23:7]** For truly My redemption has drawn nigh, and is not far distant as aforetime.

 **[24:1]** For behold! the days come and the books will be opened in which are written the sins of all those who have sinned, and again also the treasuries in which the righteousness of all those who have been righteous in creation is gathered.

 **[24:2]** For it will come to pass at that time that thou shalt see - and the many that are with thee -the long-suffering of the Most High, which has been throughout all generations, who has been long-suffering towards those born that sin and are righteous."

-**[24:3]** And I answered and said: 'But, behold!
+**[24:3]** And I answered and said: "But, behold!
 O Lord, no one knows the number of those things which have passed nor yet of those things which are to come.

-**[24:4]** For I know indeed that which has befallen us, but what will happen to our enemies I know not, and when Thou wilt visit Thy works.'
+**[24:4]** For I know indeed that which has befallen us, but what will happen to our enemies I know not, and when Thou wilt visit Thy works."

 **[25:1]** And He answered and said unto me: "Thou too shalt be kept safely till that time till that sign which the Most High will work for the inhabitants of the earth in the end of days.